trish-2610/Data_Engineering/README.md

 ## **👨‍💻 About the Author**

 This repository was created by **Trishansh** as a resource to simplify and organize key concepts in data engineering for students and professionals alike.

-Feel free to explore, contribute, and share this repository.
-Let’s make data engineering accessible and impactful! 🎉

----

-Save this as your `README.md` file in the repository for a polished and professional introduction.